-B. Fact of the complaint
+B. Facts of the complaint

-- 4. The complainants have submitted that the respondent gave advertisement in various leading Newspapers about their forthcoming project named Ramprastha "The RISE" in sector 37, Gurugram promising various advantages, like world class amenities and timely completion/execution of the project etc. Relying on the promise and undertakings given by the respondent in the advertisements.
-Mr. Piyush Garg & Mrs. Pooja Garg booked an apartment/flat admeasuring 1825 sq.ft. i.e. in aforesaid project of the respondent for total sale consideration of Rs84,85,125/- which includes BSP, car parking, IFMS, club membership, PLC etc. and the complainants made a payment of Rs.75,68,932/- to the respondent vide different cheques on different dates. - 5.
-The complainants have further submitted that apartment buyer's agreement the respondent had allotted a unit/flat bearing no B-1601 on 16th floor in tower-B having super area of 1825sq. ft. to the complainant.
-That as per para no.15(a) of the apartment buyer agreement, the respondent had agreed to deliver the possession of the flat latest by September 2015 as
+3. The complainants submitted that the respondent gave advertisement in various leading Newspapers about their forthcoming project named Ramprastha "The RISE" in Sector 37, Gurugram promising various advantages, like world class amenities and timely completion/execution of the project etc.

+Relying on the promise and undertakings given by the respondent in the advertisements.
+They have, booked an apartment/flat admeasuring 1765 sq.ft. i.e. in aforesaid project of the respondent for total sale consideration of Rs.84,37,359/- which includes BSP, car parking, IFMS, club membership, PLC etc.

-- per the date of signing of the apartment buyer's agreement dated 16.10.2013 with an extended period of 4 months. - 6.
-The complainants have submitted that he had regularly visited the site but was surprised to see that construction work is not in progress and no one was present at the site to address the queries of the complainant.
-It appears that respondent has played fraud upon the complainant.
-The only intention of the respondent was to take payments for the tower without completing the work.
-The respondent mala-fide and dishonest motives and intention cheated and defrauded the complainant.
-That despite receiving of 85-90% approximately payment of all the demands raised by the respondent for the said flat and despite repeated requests and reminders over phone calls and personal visits of the complainant, the respondent has failed to deliver the possession of the allotted flat to the complainant within stipulated period. - C. Relief sought by the complainants: - 7.
-The complainants have sought following relief(s): - To direct the respondent to handover the possession of the flat along with prescribed interest per annum on compounded rate from the date of booking of the flat. - 8.
-On the date of hearing, the Authority explained to the respondent/promoter about the contravention as alleged to have been committed in relation to section 11(4) (a) of the Act to plead guilty or not to plead guilty.
+- 4. The complainants made payment of Rs.70,54,279/- to the respondent vide different cheque on different dates. - agreement the respondent had allotted a unit/flat bearing No C-203, on 2nd floor in tower-C having super area of 1765 sq. ft. to the complainant.
+That as per para no.15(a) of the builder buyer agreement, the respondent had agreed to deliver the possession of the flat latest by September 2015 as per the date of signing of the flat buyer's agreement dated 22.10.2012 with an extended period of 4 months. - 6.
+The complainants submitted that he had regularly visited the site but was surprised to see that construction work is not in progress and no one was present at the site to address their queries on them.
+It appears that respondent has played fraud upon the complainants.
+The only intention of the respondent was to take payments for the project without completing the work.
+The respondent with mala-fide and dishonest motives and intention cheated and defrauded the complainant.
+That despite receiving of 85-90% payment of all the demands raised by the respondent for the said Flat and despite repeated requests and reminders over phone calls and personal visits of the complainant, the respondent has failed to deliver the possession of the allotted flat to them within stipulated period.